mongodb-industry-solutions/Leafy-Predictive-Maintenance/README.md

 ## Step 6.
 Atlas Stream Processing Setup

 1. Setup Atlas Stream Processing using this tutorial https://www.mongodb.com/docs/atlas/atlas-stream-processing/tutorial/
-2. Use the pipeline in ```predictive-maintenance-app/ASP/ASP Pipeline``` file for the stream processor
+2. Use the pipeline in ```[predictive-maintenance-app/ASP/ASP Pipeline](https://github.com/mongodb-industry-solutions/Leafy-Predictive-Maintenance/tree/main/mongodb-utils/stream-processors)``` folder for the stream processor
 3. Make sure to setup your source and sink collections as listed in the Pipeline

 ## Step 7.
 Run Alerts app